PESTILLILAB/PESTILLILAB.github.io/content/research/slider_brain_anatomy.md

 ---
-title: Besides being hundreds of years old, brain anatomy is still one of the frontiers of neuroscience. align : text-left image : /img/cerebellum-pestilli-lab.jpeg tags : ['slider']
+title: Besides being hundreds of years old, brain anatomy is still one of the frontiers of neuroscience research align : text-right image : /img/cerebellum-pestilli-lab.jpeg tags : ['slider']
 ---